 Sounds scary?
 We don’t recommend wreaking havoc on production from day one (although that should be the ultimate goal).
 Start by experimenting in an isolated staging/test environment.
 Start with the smallest possible impact that will teach you something, then gradually ramp up testing efforts.

 Breaking things on purpose is the core idea behind Chaos Engineering and related practices like GameDay exercises.
-It’s also at the heart of Gremlin’s Resilience as a Service.
+It’s also at the heart of Gremlin’s Reliability as a Service.
 Our product helps you find weaknesses in your system before they end up in the news.
 You can use Gremlin to recreate the S3 outage today, to help verify your fixes and validate that you’re ready for future incidents.

 If you’re interested in a demo of Gremlin, you can request one here!